SysKitTeam/docs-point/point-collaborators/access-review.md

 ## Workspace Access Review

-**Access review**, in the context of the Microsoft 365 environment, is an activity where a person responsible for a Microsoft 365 workspace verifies whether permissions are given to users inside (internal) and outside (external) of the company, comply with the organizational rules and guidelines.
+**Access review**, in the context of the Microsoft 365 environment, is an activity where a person responsible for a Microsoft 365 workspace verifies whether permissions are given to users inside (internal) and outside (external) of the company and comply with the organizational rules and guidelines.

 Some examples of such Microsoft 365 workspaces are: